 That person, the competitor, the jerk that didn’t care about anyone unless it benefited him, changed.

-As I sat on the couch feeling my muscles deteriorating I felt my regret growing.
+As I sat on the couch feeling my muscles deteriorating I felt the regret begin to grow.
 I felt like there was so much that I could have done that would have more of an impact on my life and the world, but I couldn’t do anything except sit on that damn couch.

 I wanted to kill that guy.
 Not in a physical sense, but I wanted that selfish person to go away because if he wasn’t achieving then he wasn’t happy and I wasn’t happy on that couch.